 So instead of focusing on your struggles and how much you can handle, learn to see your struggles as an opportunity for God to work.
 Go to Him in prayer, place your trust in His strength to sustain you, and watch Him move in your life.

 Just like running a race, it all comes down to your mindset.
 Will you focus on how tired and exhausted you are?
 Or will you change your mentality and allow God to bring you the victory?

-I believe with all my heart that when we look back our lives, we won’t see the struggles… we will see the victories.
+I believe with all my heart that when we look back on our lives, we won’t see the struggles… we will see the victories.

 *Unless otherwise indicated, Scripture quotations taken from the NASB.